Alpinisme La voie des potes Face Nord Meije

 Mountaineering Bivouac Lagoped Family

-The high temperatures of mid-summer encourage us to seek out a high-altitude bivouac.
+The intense heat of mid-summer encourages us to seek a high-altitude bivouac.

-With our friend Lolo (Laurent Thévenot) we are thinking of visiting the immense south face of the Barre des Ecrins with a 1300 m drop .
-A little detour through the topo confirms our choice:
+With my friend Lolo (Laurent Thévenot), we plan to visit the huge south face of the Barre des Ecrins with 1300 m of elevation gain.
+A quick look at the guidebook confirms our choice:

-"The highest mountain in Dauphiné and the only one that exceeds 4000 m in altitude.
-The southern pillar is a long and beautiful big race with a superb atmosphere (despite rock of very variable quality, from compact to very average, even mediocre in places).
+“The highest mountain in Dauphiné and the only one exceeding 4000 m altitude.
+The south pillar is a long and beautiful major climb with a great atmosphere (despite rock quality varying from compact to very average, even poor in places).

-A few preparations later, we leave Madame Carle’s meadow around 2 p.m. towards the Glacier Noir.
+After some preparations, we leave Madame Carle meadow around 2 PM heading towards the Glacier Noir.

 Mountaineering Bivouac Lagoped Family